Australia PM Turnbull in crisis with second leadership challenge - Journal du Cameroun

 “As such, I asked him to convene a meeting of the Liberal Party at which I would challenge for the leadership of the parliamentary Liberal Party.”

-Turnbull survived a ballot on his leadership on Tuesday, winning the vote 48-35.
+Turnbull survived a snap ballot on his leadership on Tuesday, winning the vote 48-35.

 He is yet to publicly respond to the latest threat to his rule, although broadcaster ABC reported that he turned down the demand for another party meeting during the phone call.